 - 3.1 The overarching purpose is to enable a comprehensive "made-in-Wales" policy on nutrition in schools to be developed and implemented.
 The aim of this Measure is a holistic, comprehensive, made-in-Wales policy on nutrition in local authority maintained schools in Wales.
 It is essential that healthy nutrition is maintained through the whole education process. - 3.2 The proposed Measure addresses more than just food eaten in schools.
 It reflects the need to educate the minds of young children as well as their palates.
-It intends to impose a duty on schools and local authorities to promote healthy eating generally. - 3.3 There will be responsibility at various levels, imposing a duty on governing bodies and local authorities to promote healthy eating in schools.
-Governing bodies will also be required to include healthy eating in their annual report. - 3.4 Healthy eating and good nutrition in schools should be part of the inspection regime. - 3.5 The proposed Measure will impose a duty on schools and local authorities to encourage the take up of school meals and school milk.
-It also requires them to take reasonable steps to ensure that the highest percentage possible of those eligible for free school meals do eat them.
-Local authorities must also take reasonable steps to ensure that the identities of those children who have free school meals are protected. - 3.6 The Measure does not, however, set out in detail the content of food served in schools, including quantities of fat, saturated fat, sugar, and salt.
-That may be done by the Minister through regulation, because the nutritional requirements and guidelines change from one year to another.
+It intends to impose a duty on schools and local education authorities to promote healthy eating generally, and that has implications for the curriculum. - 3.3 There will be responsibility at all levels, imposing a duty on Welsh Ministers, governing bodies, head teachers and local education authorities to promote healthy eating in schools.
+Governing bodies will also be required to include healthy eating in their annual report. - 3.4 Healthy eating and good nutrition in schools should be part of the inspection regime and the proposed Measure requires Ministers to report annually on progress on nutrition in schools and on the improving standards. - 3.5 The proposed Measure will also impose a duty on schools and local education authorities to encourage the take up of school meals generally and to ensure that the highest percentage possible of those eligible for free school meals do eat them.
+Local Education Authorities must also take reasonable steps to ensure that the identities of those children who have free school meals are protected. - 3.6 The Measure does not, however, set out in detail the content of food served in schools, including quantities of fat, sugar, salt and artificial additives.
+That must be done by the Minister through regulation, because the nutritional requirements and guidelines change from one year to another.
 It is envisaged that an incremental approach in the introduction of healthy nutritional standards will be used as the most effective way of introducing healthier foods.
 This approach is partially based on lessons learnt from experiences in England and Scotland. - 3.7 Finally the proposed Measure recognises the importance of the availability of drinking water for all children.